 The last Friday of every April is National Hairball Awareness Day!
-It may not be as romantic as Valentine’s Day, nor as much fun as Thanksgiving, but National Hairball Awareness Day serves as a reminder to us cat owners to learn a bit more about hairballs and evaluate the health of our cats.
+It may not be as romantic as Valentine’s Day, nor as much fun as Thanksgiving, but National Hairball Awareness Day serves as a reminder to us cat owners to learn a bit more about hairballs (also known as furballs) and evaluate the health of our cats.

 Our new Feline Furball Formula is another great option to help excess fur pass through your own puss in boots naturally.
 These liquid drops promote a healthy digestive and grooming process and can aid with signs of furball such as hacking, retching, gagging, vomiting and loss of appetite.